Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 It must be understood that many causes of hearing loss can be prevented with proper care.
 Timely and suitable interventions are of significant help to those with hearing loss.
 At least 60% of childhood hearing loss may be avoided if appropriate public health measures have been implemented.

-Only with awareness the oncoming wave of disabling hearing loss can be encountered.
+Only with awareness can the oncoming wave of disabling hearing loss be encountered.
 Understanding can help in the early detection of hearing loss, and it can be considered more successful if the drive comes to the patient.
 Policies and decisions can be influenced with accelerated awareness, such as:

 • Guidance and assistance on effective health care intended for hearing loss